top of page

 Studio Assistant Director;

-Instructor of Guitar, Beginning Piano, Flute, Saxophone, and Director of the Junior Singers
+Instructor of Guitar, Beginning Piano, Flute

 Luke de Villiers is a Baritone from Hamilton, Ohio pursuing a Bachelor of Music in Music Therapy at The University of Dayton.
 He studies voice with Dr. David Sievers and has studied piano with John Benjamin.
 At UD Luke has been a member of Opera Workshop and University Chorale.
 He portrayed the role of “Aeneas” in the highly praised production of Dido and Aeneas in Spring of 2023.
 Previously, Luke attended Miami University and was a member of the Miami University Men’s Glee Club under the direction of Dr. Jeremy Jones.
 He performed with The Glee Club at multiple conferences including ACDA and NCCO, and also performed internationally in Italy.
 He served as the group’s Choral Librarian during this time.
 Luke was also a member of the acapella group “The Cheezies” and served as Vice President and President.